-Launching a new business is exciting.
+Starting a new business is exciting.
 It’s also a major commitment of your time and money.
-While every new business is exposed to a variety of risks, key to a business owner’s success is having a protection plan in place to minimize these risks and strengthen the company’s foundation.
+Among the many tips for small business owners that a potential entrepreneur is likely to hear from friends and neighbors, few will address a key issue: protection from common risks.
 Here are some essential questions to keep in mind to help your new enterprise get off to a successful start.

 Small business protection can keep your business healthy.
 As a business owner, you can purchase different types of disability income and life insurance policies that can help safeguard your business and ease your cash flow worries if you were unable to work due to a serious illness or injury, or if a key employee passed away suddenly.